-Digital federal documents are cataloged and available through the online catalog.
+Digital federal documents are cataloged and links are made available through the online catalog.
 Some federal documents are not cataloged.
-Please consult the Documents Reference Librarian or any Reference Librarian for assistance in locating material.
+Please consult a Reference Librarian for assistance in locating material.

 The Law Library's international and foreign legal materials are shelved on stack level 2 according to the Library of Congress classification schedules: JZ (International Organizations); KZ (International Law); K (Comparative Law); and KA-KE, KG-KX (Foreign law by country).

 The collection includes treaties, publications of international organizations, selected foreign statutes and court reports, treatises, and several databases dealing with international law.
 Areas of particular strength include treaties, international environmental law, and international sales law.
 International Legal Materials is shelved on stack level 2.
 Law reviews dealing with international subjects are shelved in the main periodical collection located on stack level 1.
 We offer a number of research guides devoted to international law as well.